asouvanlasy/drestation/_posts/2022-03-31-what-is-oop.md

 - **Polymorphism:** a gun can appear in many forms.
 Our AK-47 is based off the blueprint `Gun` class.

-- **Inheritance:** AK-47 takes traits from `Gun`, such as having bullets and shooting.
+- **Inheritance:** we could create a subclass called bullets to extend the functionality (ex. detailing bullet caliber).

 ## What Else?

 Most programming languages are a mix of paradigms and exhibit some or all aspects of OOP.

+However, OOP isn't a perfect system and has come under criticism over the years.
+One commonly stated issue is that the design process is more difficult.
+Effort must be made into designing classes and their relations to other classes.
+This can result in deep web of messy code that is unreadable by humans.

-Developers don't band together behind a paradigm like rooting for a sports team.
+The debate between developers is comparable to Twitter hot takes.
+Despite this, most developers don't band together behind a paradigm like rooting for a sports team.
 They decide based on what's the best tool for the job.

 **Procedural programming** is an alternative paradigm that is based on procedures rather than simulating real-world objects.
 Instead of focusing on the data, it focuses on how to do the task.